Continual-MEGA: A Large-scale Benchmark for Generalizable Continual Anomaly Detection: Continual-Mega Benchmark

-\paragraph{Datasets Composition.} {We compose a new benchmark to evaluate continual learning for anomaly detection in large-scale real-world settings, including various public datasets including MVTec-AD~\cite{bergmann2019mvtec}, VisA~\cite{zou2022spot}, Real-IAD~\cite{wang2024real}, VIADUCT~\cite{lehr2024ad3}, BTAD~\cite{mishra2021vt}, and MPDD~\cite{jezek2021deep}, and also with the newly proposed ConitnualAD dataset, which consists of diverse images collected from real-world objects. \gu{Figure~\ref{fig:example_images} shows example images from the seven datasets included in the proposed Continual-MEGA benchmark, demonstrating the diversity and complexity of anomaly types across domains.} The ConitnualAD dataset consists of a total of 30 classes, comprising 14,655 normal images and 15,827 anomaly images, significantly larger than widely used MVTec-AD and VisA datasets, as illustrated in Figure~\ref{fig:dataset_statistics}. \gu{ To evaluate the continual learning performance of comparative methods, we design two experimental scenarios.
-The model is initially pre-trained on either 85 or 58 classes, followed by continual learning with 60 novel classes introduced incrementally. } }
+\paragraph{Datasets Composition.} {We compose a new benchmark to evaluate continual learning for anomaly detection in large-scale real-world settings, comprising various public datasets including MVTec-AD~\citep{bergmann2019mvtec}, VisA~\citep{zou2022spot}, Real-IAD~\citep{wang2024real}, VIADUCT~\citep{lehr2024ad3}, BTAD~\citep{mishra2021vt}, and MPDD~\citep{jezek2021deep}, and the newly proposed ContinualAD dataset, which consists of diverse images collected from real-world objects.
+Figure~\ref{fig:example_images} shows example images from the seven datasets included in the proposed Continual-MEGA benchmark.
+These examples highlight the diversity and complexity of anomaly types across domains.
+To evaluate the continual learning performance, we design two experimental scenarios.
+The model is initially pre-trained on either 85 or 58 classes, followed by continual learning with 60 novel classes introduced incrementally. }